swiss-ai-center/a-guide-to-mlops/presentation/README.md

 ## A promise

-By the end of this workshop, you will know how to turn a **messy notebook** into a **reproducible, cloud-deployed, monitored ML system**.
+By the end of this workshop, you will know how to move an ordinary ML project from a **messy notebook** to a **reproducible, cloud-deployed, monitored ML system**.

 ## About us